onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

 }
 ```

-When the `Collection` resource is created, the initializer is run
+When the `Collection` resource is created, the `init` function is run
 and must explicitly initialize all member variables.
 This helps prevent issues in some smart contracts where uninitialized fields can cause bugs.
-The initializer can never run again after this.
+The init function can never run again after this.
 Here, we initialize the dictionary as a resource type with an empty dictionary.

 ```cadence